DCookieMonster/rich-get-richer/README.md

 ###config.
 In `js/controllers/pagesCtrl.js` change url to your server URL

-and you are read to start :)
+and you are ready to start :)